Kleider machen Leute (opera)

-Kleider machen Leute (Clothes make the man or Fine feathers make fine birds) is a comic opera in a prologue and two acts by Austrian composer Alexander Zemlinsky.
+Kleider machen Leute (Eng: Clothes make the man) is a comic opera by Austrian composer Alexander Zemlinsky.
 The libretto was written by Leo Feld, based on the 1874 novella of the same name by Gottfried Keller.

 Composition and performance history

 Zemlinsky started work on the opera in 1907, and completed a three-act version in 1909.
-He made revisions in 1910, reducing the number of acts to two.
-This first version was premiered at the Vienna Volksoper on 2 December 1910.
+This was premiered at the Vienna Volksoper on 2 December 1910.

+In 1913, for a projected production in Mannheim which never materialised, Zemlinsky made revisions.
+This version was given its belated premiere at the Stadttheater Cottbus in January 2025.

-For a revival in Prague in 1922, Zemlinsky made further revisions.
-This second (and final) version was premiered at the Neues Deutsches Theater in Prague on 20 April 1922.
-The score is published by Universal Edition Vienna.
+For a revival in Prague in 1922, Zemlinsky revised the work yet again, creating a version in two acts.
+This third and final version was premiered at the Neues Deutsches Theater in Prague on 20 April 1922.

+The score was originally published by Bote & Bock but later acquired by Universal Edition Vienna.